shapespark/api/README.md

 occlusion parameters.
 If `ambientOcclusion` is missing, default ambient occlusion parameters are used, if `ambientOcclusion` is set to null, ambient occlusion is disabled.
++ `texture`: optional, an object that configures the equirectangular sky texture that surrounds the scene.
+The texture is not used for baking.

 `ambientOcclusion` has the following properties: